learn-co-curriculum/python-p4-chatterbox-lab/README.md

 ## Backend Setup

-In another terminal, `cd` into the `chatterbox-server` directory, and run `pipenv install && pipenv shell` to install the dependencies and enter your virtual environment.
+In another terminal, run `pipenv install; pipenv shell` to install the dependencies and enter your virtual environment, then `cd` into the `server` directory to start running your Python code.

 In this directory, you're given a bare-bones template for a Flask API application.
 It should look familiar to other Flask labs you've seen and has